Cartucho/mAP/README.md

 #### Create the ground-truth files

-- Create a separate text file with the ground-truth objects for each image.
+- Create a separate ground-truth text file for each image.
 - Use **matching names** (e.g. image: "image_1.jpg", ground-truth: "image_1.txt"; "image_2.jpg", "image_2.txt"...).
 - In these files, each line should be in the following format:
     ```